 Over the years of being in the business, we've seen many companies creating survey questions that are too long or irrelevant to the survey's purpose.
 Long questions create fatigue while questions that are irrelevant often confuse the customer.
 So, if you still have poor response rates after carefully following the first two steps, the chances are that your questions are the culprit.

 Therefore, we decided to enrich this guide with sample questions to show how every aspect of the survey, such as the phrasing used to ask the question, can influence its outcome.

 The Net Promoter Score question

 NPS, or Net Promoter Score, is one of the most commonly used surveys in the world, and the survey itself is based on only one question:

-Considering your recent purchase experience, how likely would you be to recommend [product/service] to a friend or colleague?
-(0 is not at all likely, 10 is extremely likely)
+Considering your recent purchase experience, how likely would you be to recommend [brand] to a friend or colleague?
+(0 is not at all likely, 10 is extremely likely).

 Your score is calculated by putting the respondents into three categories (Promoters, Neutrals, and Detractors), and subtracting the percentage of Detractors from the percentage of Promoters.